lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 The enthusiasm surrounding these modalities must be tempered by several considerations:

-**Theoretical controversy**: Polyvagal Theory, which provides much of the theoretical scaffolding for somatic trauma therapy, faces substantial critique from neuroanatomists and evolutionary biologists.
-While the interventions may work, the specific mechanisms proposed by the theory remain contested.
+**Theoretical controversy**: Polyvagal Theory, which provides much of the theoretical scaffolding for somatic trauma therapy, faces substantial critique.
+Paul Grossman's [2023 systematic review](https://doi.org/10.1016/j.biopsycho.2023.108589) in *Biological Psychology* argues that "there is broad consensus among experts that each basic physiological assumption of the polyvagal theory is untenable," challenging all five core premises of the theory.
+[Neuhuber and Berthoud (2022)](https://doi.org/10.1016/j.biopsycho.2022.108425) similarly conclude that the theory's "basic phylogenetic and functional-anatomical tenets do not withstand closer scrutiny."

+The specific points of contention include: whether the dorsal and ventral vagal nuclei have the distinct functional roles Porges proposes; whether respiratory sinus arrhythmia (RSA) serves as a valid index of "cardiac vagal tone"; and whether the evolutionary timeline placing myelinated vagal pathways as uniquely mammalian is accurate, given [evidence of myelinated vagal fibers in lungfish](https://doi.org/10.1126/sciadv.aaq0800).

+Porges has responded to these critiques, arguing that critics have misrepresented the theory and that their objections do not engage with PVT as actually articulated in his foundational papers ([Porges, 2025](https://doi.org/10.36131/cnfioritieditore20250301)).
+The debate remains active in the scientific literature.

+This controversy matters for clinical practice because many somatic trauma therapies invoke polyvagal concepts to explain their effects.
+However, the clinical observations these therapies are built upon may remain valid regardless of whether the specific neuroanatomical explanations prove correct.
+Therapists working in this space should be aware that they are operating with contested theoretical scaffolding, even as they report clinical success.

 **Risk of flooding**: Intensity does not equal healing.
 Discharge that is too rapid or violent can overwhelm integrative capacity, potentially reinforcing trauma pathways rather than resolving them.
 Practitioners consistently emphasize titration: short sessions, stopping before relief is complete, remaining within the "window of tolerance."